 Effects of elevated cortisol

-Leads to the production of progesterone and as one of the intermediary steps in the making of cortisol.
-Pregnenolone is therefore one of the most important intermediate hormones being produced in the hormonal cascade.
-Prolonged deficiencies in pregnenolone will lead to reduction of both glucocorticosteroids and mineralcorticoids such as cortisol and aldosterone respectively.
+Leading to the production of progesterone and as an intermediary in the production of cortisol, pregnenolone is one of the most important intermediate hormones produced in the hormonal cascade.
+Prolonged deficiencies in pregnenolone will lead to reduction of both glucocorticosteroids and mineralocorticoids such as cortisol and aldosterone respectively.

 Causes Of Adrenal Fatigue